Cocaine and addiction

 To diagnose a cocaine addiction, your doctor will discuss your current usage and health history.
-He or she will try to determine the degree of your dependence and will suggest treatment options.
+And they will try to determine the degree of your dependence and will suggest treatment options.
 A user who wants treatment will need to commit to stopping.

 Cocaine addiction is a complex disease, with physical, mental, social, environmental, and familial factors.
 There are a variety of treatment methods for cocaine addiction that address all these components.
-In some cases, hospitalization may be required during the withdrawal phase.

 While there are no medications designed specifically to treat cocaine addiction, some medications with other purposes can be helpful, such as antidepressants.

-Other solutions to help overcome your addiction include exercise, hypnosis, acupuncture, and herbs.
+Other solutions to help overcome cocaine addiction include exercise, hypnosis, acupuncture, and herbs.
 But more research is required to determine the effectiveness of these techniques on addiction to cocaine.